Global Bass Online June 2001

 Here’s something old and new devotees will really enjoy working with, listening to and learning from: The Australian Music Centre (http://www.amcoz.com.au/home.htm) is about to release the sheet music and CD/cassette to Steve Hunter’s recordings for solo bass.
 “Children’s Songs” by Chick Corea (with whom Steve has twice played a series of concerts) served as the inspiration for this collection, which is “from easy to virtuosic”.
+If you are interested to try your hand at playing this music, you can learn to play guitar at takelessons.com, one of many easy-to-access online resources for guitar lessons.
 Many of the pieces have been reworked and re-recorded on 4-string bass.

 first met Steve around 1990 at a clinic he was giving in Canberra, Australia.